vasusriram6/Job-Search-Agent/README.md

-### Job Search Agent Application
+## Job Search Agent Application

-The project is developed in Antigravity IDE, with CI/CD implementation using Github Actions and Docker.
+This is an agentic application built for fetching the closest matching jobs based on your resume and location choice

 ### Sample app screenshots: